Amid USPS delays, election experts and campaigns weigh in: Don’t mail your ballot

 “If you haven’t requested a mail ballot yet, it’s too late,” said David Becker, executive director at the nonprofit, nonpartisan Center for Election Innovation & Research.
 “I don’t care about the legal deadline; it’s just too late in terms of getting it processed, getting it mailed to you and you being able to fill it out and return it.
 You’re just putting too much pressure on yourself.
 At this point, if you haven’t requested a mail ballot yet, plan to vote in person and vote early, if possible."

 Voters who requested but have yet to receive a mail ballot should vote in person, Becker said.
 They may be required to fill out a provisional ballot, but it will count as long as they do not also submit a mailed ballot.
-Voters who have received their mail ballot but have not turned it in yet should do so in-person or at a ballot drop box.
+Voters who have received their mail ballot but have not turned it in yet should do so in person or at a ballot drop box.

 In an emailed statement, Postal Service chief retail and delivery officer Kristin Seaver said advancing election mail, including ballots, was the agency’s “number one priority now through the election.”